Zaphod's Guide to Safely Consuming PGGB Plus

 • ‘NS: Extended’ -- Reserve this for your 'problem' tracks that have high background noise or are from old analog transfers that otherwise sound harsh.
 Use this in combination with HF: Aggressive filter when available.

-• ‘Dither only’ -- Choose if you want to bypass adaptive noise shaping and apply dither only (not recommended).
+• ‘Dither only’ -- Choose if you want to bypass adaptive noise shaping and apply dither only (not recommended for 8fS or higher rates).

-5. Precision: For DSD, the precision is adaptive based on the modulator and output DSD rate, so the precision slider is disabled.
+8. Precision: For DSD, the precision is adaptive based on the modulator and output DSD rate, so the precision slider is disabled.
 For PCM, you can choose the precision you want PGGB to use for all of its processing and EQ.
 Normal (64 bit) processing is the default, it is the fastest and least memory intensive.
-If you desire even higher accuracy, you may choose to do the processing at an Insane 128 bit precision, or a Ludicrous 256 bit precision.
+If you desire even higher accuracy, you may choose to do the processing at Chill 107 bit precision an Insane 128 bit precision, or a Ludicrous 256 bit precision.
+107 bit and 128 bit precisions have very similar memory requirements but 107bit processing is about 2.2x faster than 128 bit processing with only a slight loss in accuracy.
 The higher precision improves reconstruction accuracy and noise shaping performance, and leads to better sound quality.
 It comes at the cost of increased processing time and increased memory usage.
 Also refer system requirements section for memory requirements.

-7. Memory Optimization: If you check the 'Optimize paging for PCM', it will let you process longer tracks by optimizing paging without incurring much of a performance hit due to paging.
+10. Memory Optimization: This setting can be found on the right side of configure tab above Manage Configurations.
+If you check the 'Optimize paging for PCM', it will let you process longer tracks by optimizing paging without incurring much of a performance hit due to paging.
 If the processing won't fit fully in memory, then PGGB will process one channel at a time, to anticipate any possible clipping, PGGB reduces gain preemptively by 1dB.
 If you are concerned that the gain may change on a long movement that was split into tracks, we suggest setting a fixed negative gain of 1dB or more.
-In rare cases where high CPU usage causes thermal instability, there is also an option to force PGGB to process one channel at a time even when there is enough memory to process both left and right channels simultaneously..
-For Macs, it is now possible to set page file location.
+In rare cases where high CPU usage causes thermal instability, there is also an option to force PGGB to process one channel at a time even when there is enough memory to process both left and right channels simultaneously.
+Checking 'Reduce contention' allows PGGB to reduce NVME contention, especially when using a single NVME drive for paging, this reduces the NVME read/writes from saturating and improves speed.
+For Macs, it is now possible to set page file location, you can choose up to two paging locations.
 Refer Page File (Mac) section for more information.

 1. Automatic: We highly recommend leaving it on the ‘Automatic’ preset.
-The ‘Automatic’ preset will choose the optimal Noise Shaping (NS) and High Frequency Noise Filter (HF Filter) settings for each of your tracks.
+The ‘Automatic’ preset will choose the optimal High Frequency Noise Filter (HF Filter) settings for each of your tracks.
 The relevant settings are disabled as they are already chosen for you.

-2. Manual: The ‘Manual’ preset gives you full control over Noise Shaper (NS) and High Frequency (HF) Noise Filter settings.
-There is no one-size-fits-all for these settings as the optimal choices for both Noise Shaping and HF Filter choices depend on the music track; more specifically the sample rate of your music track.
+2. Manual: The ‘Manual’ preset gives you full control over the High Frequency (HF) Noise Filter settings.
+There is no one-size-fits-all for these settings as the optimal choices for HF Filter choices depend on the music track; more specifically the sample rate of your music track.
 This is the reason why the settings are split into three categories based on Input Rate:

 • 2fS PCM: 88.2kHz and 96kHz Hi-res tracks - these typically have music content till 40kHz but not significant noise beyond 40kHz.